solegalli/trainindatablog/_posts/2023-03-22-undersampling-techniques-for-imbalanced-data.md

 ![toy dataset with imbalanced classes]({{ site.baseurl }}/assets/images/posts/imbalanced/sample_raw_us_blog.png)

-Now we’ll apply the RandomUnderSampler to obtain a final class distribution of 50:50.
-We need to set the parameter sampling_strategy to auto for this purpose.
+Now we’ll use the `RandomUnderSampler` to obtain a final class distribution of 50:50.
+We need to set the parameter `sampling_strategy` to auto for this purpose.

 ```
 rus = RandomUnderSampler(